Why Health Coaches and Clients Need to Know about The Mind Body Connection

 The mind-body connection is reciprocal, as demonstrated by the graph below:

 Mindset creates the internal context that influences how we think.
 It is comprised of beliefs, attitudes, and perspectives, and includes our views on ourselves, others, and the meaning we extract from the world around us.
-Mindset influences how we are interpreting or perceiving information, experiences and behavior.
+Mindset influences how we interpret or perceive information, experiences, and behavior.
 How we think about things influences how we feel about them (emotionally and physically), and the actions we do or don’t pursue as a result of those thoughts and feelings.
 Those reactions and responses lead to the outcome.
 The way we interpret these outcomes, paired with the external information we receive from our environment (people and places around us) continues to shape our internal mindset.

 The level of power we have over our external environment varies, depending on age, access, and resources.
 However, once we are developed enough to recognize and influence the relationship between our internal and external worlds, we gain the agency to decide what we will keep with us or leave behind.